bilalraad/shaped_bottom_bar/README.md

 -  `textStyle` the text style you want to have on the items text (color, size, font family...)

--  `animationType` attribute of type `ANIMATION_TYPE` let you choose the animation type possible values:
+-  `animationType` attribute of type `AnimationType` let you choose the animation type possible values:

 	- NONE
 	- ROTATE